ydrive/EasySynth/README.md

 | 11     | int   | cx   | Halved image width         |
 | 12     | int   | cy   | Halved image height        |

 The coordinate system for saving camera positions and rotation quaternions is the usual right-handed Z-up coordinate system.
-Note that this differs from Unreal Engine, which internally uses the left-handed Z-upp coordinate system.
+Note that this differs from Unreal Engine, which internally uses the left-handed Z-up coordinate system.